 Of course, to the kinetic movements of Maynard James Keenan along with the vibrant lights and lasers, there are enough bits and pieces to focus on during a run-of-the-mill Tool concert that lasts over 20 songs.
 Although the entire program feels very lengthy, the fast pace at which it passes is due to the mesmerizing ambiance.

 However, it is also important that no reference to long Tool concerts be complete without mentioning the fan base's enthusiasm.
-I really like how much the tool fans are into it; once the band starts playing, the crowd does not die down, even if a song lasts five minutes or fifteen minutes.
+I like how much the tool fans are into it; once the band starts playing, the crowd does not die down, even if a song lasts five minutes or fifteen minutes.

-Audiences go wild, feeling like they are in their own euphoria, singing at the top of their lungs, headbanging and moshing, individuals on the floor being emo carried away due to the energy of songs like Schism and Sober"—everybody just does not want the night to come to an end.
-Tool is also very much in touch with their followers when it comes to their desire for water and their endurance at gigs.
+Audiences go wild, feeling like they are in their euphoria, singing at the top of their lungs, headbanging and moshing, individuals on the floor being emo carried away due to the energy of songs like Schism and Sober"—everybody just does not want the night to come to an end.
+The tool is also very much in touch with their followers when it comes to their desire for water and their endurance at gigs.
 Therefore, as long as the band is capable of extending a rigorous war, why stop when you have tens of thousands of enthusiast supporters ready to enjoy the journey?

-If you are a beginner in tool industry, here are the things you should expect when you come to your first tool show.
+If you are a beginner in the tool industry, here are the things you should expect when you come to your first tool show.

 For those who have not experienced seeing Tool perform live, it may be of consolation to know that going to one of their concerts will certainly be worth your hard-earned dollar, especially in terms of concert duration.
 With their recent concerts ending at a whopping 2.
 5 hours of chest-rattling jams, don't be shocked into consciousness when the clock strikes 1 AM after your first Tool concert.